ianpurvis/jest-ctx/README.md

 ### `afterAll(fn, timeout)`

 `afterAll` hooks receive context as their first argument.
-Note that this will be the context of the group and will not include any individual test context created by `beforeEach`.
+Note that this will be the context of the group and will not include any isolated test context created by `beforeEach`.
 If you need test context, see the `afterEach` hook.
 Return values do not affect context.